How to start exercising more in 2020

-When setting your 2019 health-focused resolutions, the key is to start small and manageable.
+When setting your health-focused resolutions for the New Year, the key is to start small and manageable.
 You want to feel like you’re kicking goals all year long because that’s what will keep you motivated.
 With that in mind, here are my top five health hacks to start your new year strong.

 You don’t need to join an expensive gym to get fit.
 There are so many different ways to move your body that don’t cost a cent.
 Get out in the sunshine during your lunch break, try a walking meeting with your team or consider a morning stretch session.
 Just include some kind of movement every day to lift your vibes and make your body feel good.
 To get started, here are my top five ways to get active – no gym membership needed!

 Commit to adding an array of colourful veggies to every meal, and try to see them as the energy creators of your day.
 To make your plate packed full of even more goodness add a little protein (fish, chicken, falafel or red meat) and some healthy fats too (nuts, seeds, avocado or coconut/olive oil).
 For inspiration, check out nib’s range of healthy recipes.